sanghyunryoo/SLAM/README.md

 # FAST-LIO-SAM-SC-QN
-+ This repository is a Modification of (https://github.com/engcang/FAST-LIO-SAM-QN).
++ This repository is a Modification of (https://github.com/engcang/FAST-LIO-SAM-QN) for ROS2 Version.

 This work is licensed under a [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License](http://creativecommons.org/licenses/by-nc-sa/4.0/)